-1 - Conduct a gap analysis for SEAS - reviewing what skills, capacities, and roles that we currently have, and then determining what skills, capacities, and roles that we need to support the future development of the school.
-Determine and gather appropriate metrics upon completion of the initial analysis. - Execute a workforce planning program that incorporates cross-training, mentor relationships, and professional development opportunities. - Assess the current faculty mentoring program for its effectiveness and any potential areas for improvement.
+I

+- Implement modifications s to analysis.

+the current performance

+management process to

+incorporate a greater focu ıs

+on career planning and h

+various professional

+development goals suppo ort

+those plans.

+- Conduct a gap analysis for

+SEAS, reviewing what

+skills, capacities, and role es

+that we currently have, ar

+then determining what

+skills, capacities, and role es

+that we need to support to

+future development of the

+school.
+Determine and

+gather appropriate metric s

+upon completion of the

+initial analysis.

+,

+- Brainstorm ideas for a

+SEAS mentoring program ı, İ

+incorporating cross-training

+mentorship relationships, =

+and professional

+development opportunitie s.

+1